To build a growing movement of leaders, Teach For India runs a two year Fellowship and supports an unstoppable Alumni movement.

 By growing in the 3 commitments, and embedded with real life leadership experiences in the classrooms and communities, Fellows are ready to be lifelong learners and leaders for greater impact on children.

-Fellows complete a rigorous, multi-stage selection process where they are evaluated for core competencies that, according to our internal data, are essential for success within and beyond the Fellowship.
-Competencies include demonstrated leadership, critical thinking, grit, and commitment to our mission.
+Fellows complete a rigorous, multi-stage selection process where they are evaluated for core competencies that are important for success within and beyond the Fellowship.

-Teach For India provides Fellows with extensive training and support throughout the course of the Fellowship.
-Designed to equip Fellows with the knowledge, skills and mindsets to become successful teachers and leaders, our support is both pre-service and in-service:
+Our pre-service and in-service training and support is designed to equip Fellows with the knowledge, skills and mindsets to become effective teachers and leaders.

-Institute: Prior to their school placements, Fellows undergo a rigorous five-week residential training program that focuses on classroom practice and leadership development.
-At Institute, Fellows are not only introduced to the pedagogical foundations of classroom instruction (e.g. lesson planning, vision setting, classroom culture) and content instruction, but they also begin to internalize the mindsets and beliefs needed to drive transformational change within education.
-Additionally, they get an opportunity to practice their teaching at Summer School during Institute training.
+Institute: Prior to being placed in a school, Fellows undergo a rigorous pre-service training program that focuses on classroom practice and leadership development.
+At Institute, Fellows learn world-class pedagogy (e.g. lesson planning, vision setting, classroom culture) and content instruction, and also begin to develop the mindsets and beliefs needed to drive transformational change within education.
+They practice their teaching at Summer School during Institute training.
 Fellows leave institute with a strong network of people who will be their support system through the Fellowship.

 Ongoing Support: Throughout the two years, Fellows receive ongoing support through a combination of in-person training sessions, leadership forums, as well as online training courses and resources.
 In addition, each Fellow has a full-time Program Manager who provides on the ground, intensive technical, leadership and emotional support.